open-telemetry/community/community-membership.md

 that we are all coming to these sorts of technical issues with the best of intentions and remain aligned about the overall goals of the OpenTelemetry project.

+## Emeritus Maintainer/Approver/Triager

+For any healthy open source project, it is inevitable that maintainers may move on, step down, or otherwise reduce their role in the project for some period of time.
+These people may have expertise in one or more area of the project, but no longer have time to actively contribute or approve contributions.
+They are encouraged to reflect this by adding themselves to the `emeritus` section of the CONTRIBUTING, CODEOWNERS, or README of the subproject they are stepping away from.
+GitHub usernames listed under the `emeritus` section should be removed from the approvers list, and will no longer have any official responsibilities with the project.
+When a contributor returns to being more active, they may be promoted back to a regular approver at the discretion of the current approvers following the process defined above.